melWiss/ioc_widget/README.md

 Widget that exposes a dependency in its context widget tree as a singleton and gets disposed when its parent is disposed.
 (Renamed from IocConsumer in v2.0.0)

 ### InjectScopedNotifier<T extends ChangeNotifier>
 Widget that injects a ChangeNotifier from the IoC container, rebuilds when the notifier updates, and disposes it automatically when removed from the tree.
-The notifier instance is a singleton within the widget scope and changes when the widget is disposed/recreated.
+The notifier instance is a singleton within the widget scope and will be recreated if the widget is disposed and rebuilt.

+- Use the `value` parameter to provide an external notifier (no disposal).

 ### context.get<T>()
 Extension on `BuildContext` to retrieve a dependency of type `T` from the nearest provider.